 - Wear work gloves to protect your hands from cuts, scrapes, and blisters.

-- If you’re using a pressure washer, be sure to adjust the pressure setting so that it doesn’t damage the gravel or surrounding surfaces.
+- If you’re using a pressure washer, be sure to adjust the pressure setting so it doesn’t damage the gravel or surrounding surfaces.

 - Always be aware of your surroundings and watch out for pets, children, or other people who may be in the area.